dart-lang/leak_tracker/documentation/LEAK_TRACKING.md

 # Memory Leak Tracking

-Memory leak tracking auto-detects certain tip[es of memory leaks in Dart and Flutter applications and tests.
+Memory leak tracking auto-detects certain types of memory leaks in Dart and Flutter applications and tests.

 ## Quick start to track leaks for Flutter